ChIMES Calculator Utilities

 • A scan step size

 All input and output distances are in Angstroms, and all energies are provided in kcal/mol.
 Additionally, note that the penalty function will be included in scan results unless PAIRSTART is greater than the sum of the pair interaction inner cutoff and the penalty kick-in distance, or if the user has set PAIR CHEBYSHEV PENALTY SCALING: to zero in the parameter file.
-Similar variables must be set to specify desired 3- and 4-body scans.
+Similar variables must be set to specify desired 3-body scans.
 Note that empty lists can be provided if no scan is desired.

 Output